When a (long-term) relationship ends

 It speaks for itself that if you have children, you need to be prepared to be parents together for the rest of your life.
 (And incidentally - any future partners will need to know that you come 'as a package').
 If your children are still young, clearly there's likely to be regular contact to ensure that their needs are met.

-Here are a few more factors that have a bearing on the length and quality of your contact after you have broken up:
+10 Factors that have a bearing on the length and quality of your contact after your breakup

 Of course it's very likely that you and/or your partner are going to be emotional at the end of a relationship.
 It is expected, though, that you'll experience a different mix of emotions.
 Much of it depends on how your relationship ended.